- 12 Blogs to Help You Navigate Winter Highs & Lows - November 29, 2023

 While you work to rebuild your sense of trust and connection with your partner, also work to tend to the friendship side of your relationship.
 Once there has been atonement for what happened and once you’ve started to become reattuned to each other’s needs, you can move through the raw emotions toward feeling happy and secure.
 Make time for dates and doing things you love together.
 Maybe pick up a new hobby together or learn a new skill.
 Think of the things you used to do back at the beginning of the relationship and use that for inspiration.

 While there is no foolproof way to recover from infidelity, there are ways to repair and heal after an affair.
 Couples counseling is always a good idea when dealing with infidelity as it can be a safe space for the couple to relearn how to communicate and trust one another.
-If you’re interested in repairing your relationship after an affair, our clinicians can help.
+If you’re interested in repairing your relationship after an affair, our Houston couples counseling services can help.